abk5074/abk5074.github.io/_pages/research.md

 I maintain a parallel research program that utilizes automated text analysis to explore the causes and consequences of various dimensions of political violence.

 With colleagues Andrew P. Davis and Yongjun Zhang, I leveraged Latent Dirichlet Allocation (LDA) topic modeling to demonstrate that despite sharing similar religious motivations, Al-Qaeda in the Arabian Peninsula (AQAP) and the Islamic State of Iraq and Syria (ISIS) deploy different recruitment frameworks that focus on dissimilar goals.
 This finding challenges a common research practice of uncritically grouping terrorist organizations into the same niche based on abstract categories such as religion or region, and argues that by focusing on more fine grained characteristics such as goals, we gain a richer understanding of the motivations and outcomes of terrorist activity.
-Additionally, this article demonstrates the efficacy of topic modeling for comparative analysis in low-N studiesl This research has been published in [Poetics](https://www.sciencedirect.com/science/article/abs/pii/S0304422X17301456).
+Additionally, this article demonstrates the efficacy of topic modeling for comparative analysis in low-N studies This research has been published in [Poetics](https://www.sciencedirect.com/science/article/abs/pii/S0304422X17301456).

 ### Frameworks of Value Among Cryptocurrency Adopters